256dpi/lungo/README.md

 algorithms and structures.
 Specifically, it implements the MongoDB querying, update, and sort algorithms as well as a btree based index for documents.
-All of that is then bundled as a basic in-memory collection of documents that offers a standard CRUD interface.
+All of that is then bundled as a basic in-memory collection of documents that offers a familiar CRUD interface.

-- The `dbkit` package provides some database-centric utilities.
+- The `dbkit` package provides database-centric utilities e.g. atomic file write.

 - Finally, the `lungo` package implements the embeddable database and the `mongo` compatible driver.
-The heavy work is done by the engine and transaction types that manage access to the basic mongokit collections.
+The heavy work is done by the engine and transaction types that manage access to the basic `mongokit.Collection` instances.
 While both can be used standalone, most users want to use the generic driver interface that can be used with MongoDB deployments and lungo engines.

 ## Features